Chapter 1: Witch.

 Kicking him in his bejewels, that are surely worth nothing, he howled in pain, his grip loosening on my waves.
 I took my chance and tried to run, but his grip tightened again growing frustrated and terrified, I pulled out my dagger from its hiding place and swiftly swiped at the place connecting us.
 He pulled away screaming in pain, his fingers falling to the floor.

-Slowing down to stop in a thick part of vegetation, the wall of a mountain almost fully covered with moss and vines; I sat down on the soft grass my breathing coming in short pants.
+Slowing down to stop in a thick part of vegetation, the wall of a mountain almost fully covered with moss and vines; I sat down on the soft grass, my breathing coming in short pants.
+I was alright with physical activity, but this was insane.
+I looked around, observing if they were ready to catch up or not.

 My heart felt like it would explode.